State and International Regulations Continue to Drive

 Industry advocates, including the Air-conditioning Heating and Refrigeration Institute (AHRI) and the NRDC, have asked for states to be consistent in their approach to adopting CARB’s rules.

 Refrigerants are only one factor in the regulatory equation affecting HVACR industry; it is also dealing with energy mandates by the DOE.
-While these were introduced in 2014, they have evolved to present significant implications across three classes of commercial refrigeration equipment.
+Energy standards are in place for three classes of commercial refrigeration equipment:

 Commercial Refrigeration Equipment (CRE).
-Since the enforcement date of March 2017, new CRE have been subject to 20-86% energy reductions, depending on the specific class of equipment.
 Compliance equations are factored according to the unit’s daily energy consumption (kWh/24-hour) and its total display area.

 Automatic Commercial Ice Makers (ACIM).
-As of January 2018, new ACIMs must achieve 5-25% energy reductions, as measured in kWh/100 lb. of ice.
 Again, each equipment class has a specific equation to measure compliance, so OEMs must be certain of their particular class requirements.
+Energy consumption is expressed in kWh per 100 pounds of ice produced.